-Therefore, as a medical assistant in Hawaii, you may perform tasks such as:
+As a medical assistant in Hawaii, you may perform tasks like these:

 - Answering telephones and greeting patients